SDA-SE/cluster-image-scanner/SECURITY.md

 # Versioning

 This project uses [Semantic Versioning](https://semver.org/).
 Images are build nightly and receive automatic update for the operating system components.
-Images are immutable in this project, so the _patch_ version in increased each night.
+Images are immutable in this project, so the _patch_ version is increased each night.

 # Known security gaps and future enhancements
 There is no format in commits to identify security related fixes and it is not planned yet.